Riib11/SocialNetworks/done.md

   - betweenness centrality: how many efficient connections between authors are facilitated by an author; how many efficiency-bridges this author is part of

 - explore conn-comps (graph colors top 10ish), and dist of sizes
-  - make gephi graph where the top 10 components are colored, and others are gray
+  - make Gephi graph where the top 10 components are colored, and others are gray
   - seems to really help visually in interpreting the graph

 - change axis to log scale